danilodelucio/DL_STMaps_for_3DE/README.md

 # Finally

-So this is the deal: to help create both STMaps without using CMD and calculate the overscan manually, everything working in a simple and humble GUI.
+So this is the deal: to help create both STMaps without using CMD and calculate the overscan manually, with everything working in a simple and humble GUI.

 I hope you enjoy it, thanks in advance!